sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

           2. Markdown Cell
           3. Raw NBConvert Cell
           4. Heading Cell
-     15. Enabling Line Numbers for Cells
+     15. Enabling Cell Line Numbers
-     16. Changing Start-Up Folder
+     16. Changing Startup Folder
      17. Should Jupyter Notebooks be used in Production?
-     18. Six easy ways to run Jupyter Notebook in the Cloud
+     18. Six Easy Ways to Run Jupyter Notebook in the Cloud

 4. Google Colab
      1. Introduction